Spiced, a little bit sweet and a lot fluffy. These sourdough hot cross buns are a creative use for sourdough starter.

 However, if you're up for the challenge, I love to hand mix it!
 It takes a full 10 minutes, and at least 6 of those minutes are pretty sticky.
 It might seem like it won't all come together, but trust me it will!
 Whatever you do, don't add more flour.
 After a while you will feel the gluten develop and become smooth and elastic.
 It's pretty cool to feel and see it happen before your eyes.

 I feed my starter at a ratio of 1:3:3 overnight.
 This means it will be ready to use within 8-10 hours, depending on the warmth of the room overnight.
 If I'm using it sooner, within say 6-8 hours, I would feed it 1:2:2.

 If your starter is fairly young, it will help to keep it in a warm space overnight when feeding it at a higher ratio.

 9am: Knead the dough and soak the fruit.

-Heat the juice of the orange in a saucepan and add in the dried fruit.
+Heat the juice of the orange in a saucepan and add in the dried fruit and orange zest.
 Leave to sit for 20-30 minutes while the dough is kneaded.

 The dough base is flour, sugar, heaps of spices, egg, milk and butter.
 These sourdough hot cross buns are made from an enriched dough, and the addition of the fats in the egg, milk and butter make it richer and more tender.